 Alongside our partners, Caritas Jordan and Catholic Relief Services, we work to assist the wellbeing of refugee and host community children and families in Jordan by providing educational and psycho-social services.

 In Lebanon and Jordan, the Caritas network is distributing health educational materials to help prevent the spread of coronavirus.
 We are providing food, sanitation and hygiene kits (including masks and hand sanitisers) to those most at risk.

 Hygiene and sanitation kits

 Medication and health services

 Emergency shelter and housing repairs

-Your donation will mean that we can continue our vital work so that families in the Middle East can recover from emergency, overcome the trauma of conflict and rebuild their lives.
+Your donation will mean that we can continue our vital work so that families in vulnerable communities around the world can recover from emergencies, overcome the trauma of conflict and rebuild their lives.

 Where does my Donation go?

-Funds raised are used for emergency response activities across affected countries in the Middle East.
-If any funds remain after a crisis, they are kept in the Middle East Regional Appeal so that we can respond to ongoing needs and future crises in the region.
+Funds raised are used for emergency response activities in vulnerable communities around the world.
+If any funds remain after a crisis, they are kept in the Emergency Response Appeal fund so that we can respond to ongoing needs and future crises in the region.
 Funds may be used to help rebuild homes and communities, to re-establish livelihoods, and help communities prepare for future disasters.